luost26/ChemProjector/README.md

 We provide preprocessed building block data.
 You can download it from [here](https://drive.google.com/file/d/1scui0RZ8oeroDAafnw4jgTi3yKtXxXpe/view?usp=drive_link) and put it in the `data` directory.

-However, the data is derived from Enamine the Enamine's building block catalog, which are **available only upon request**.
+However, the data is derived from Enamine's building block catalog, which are **available only upon request**.
 Therefore, you should first request the data from Enamine [here](https://enamine.net/building-blocks/building-blocks-catalog), and then run the following command to unarchive the preprocessed data.
 The script will check whether you have a copy of the Enamine's catalog and do the rest for you.
 ```bash
 python unarchive_wizard.py